ashetonsm/guessRGB/README.md

 A casual browser game.
 Guess the color by selecting a value from the color input.
 The answer is randomly generated.
 The player has five chances to guess correctly.

 This application is currently in development.
-It's being completely rewritten.
 It can be played below, but the demo does not feature working login/registration!

 ## [Demo without functional login/registration](https://ashetonsm.github.io/guessRGB/)